drmortalwombat/oscar64/README.md

 Will switch to the lowercase PETSCII font and translate the strings while printing.

 Input from the console will also be translated accordingly.

+## Embedding binary data

+The compiler supports the #embed preprocessor directive to import binary data.
+It converts a section of an external binary file into a sequence of numbers that can be placed into an initializer of an array.

+	byte data[] = {

+		#embed "data.bin"

+	};

+A section of the file can be selected by providing a limit and or an offset into the file before the file name.

+	byte data[] = {

+		#embed 4096 126 "data.bin"

+	};

 ## Inline Assembler